offline-trust/security-blanket/docs/docs/getting-started.md

 1. Decide on a set of trusted contacts, and make sure you *[trust](./security-best-practices.md#trust-your-contacts)* them.
 2. Confirm with each contact that they are willing to be your security blanket.
 Go through the responsibilities and expectations, highlighting the importance of keeping this information safe and confidential.
-3. For each confirmed contact
+3. For each confirmed contact,
-    - Fill out their [contact setup](./contact-instructions.md) and [test instructions](./contact-test-template.md).
+    - Include [user instructions](./contact-instructions.md) and a customized [test](./contact-test-template.md) in their security blanket.
+Note that the customized test can be sent in paper or digital form.
+A paper form is included for your convenience.
-    - Meet with your contact in person, and hand them your blanket with the attached instructions.
+    - Meet with your contact in person, and hand them your blanket.
-    - (Optional) Set a date to run a [test](./contact-test-template.md) and verify the contact can operate the security blanket.
+    - (Optional) Set a date to run the [test](./contact-test-template.md) and verify the contact can operate the security blanket.

 **Outcome**:
-* Security Blanket distributed according to your backup plan and ready for use.
+* Security Blankets distributed according to your backup plan and ready for use.
 * Trusted contacts equipped with the security blanket in `Standby Mode`, ready to assist when necessary.

 ## Congratulations